hackkosice/new-web/content/_index.md

 {{< section type="banner" config="thank_you_banner" >}}

-### Community, motivation and education in IT {class="mb-4"}

-**Besides being the most international hackathon in Slovakia, we do a lot more:**
+### Besides being the most international hackathon in Slovakia, we do a lot more. { .mb-4.text-dark.font-weight-normal }

-• Workshops, Local Events
+- Workshops, Local Events

-• Lectures in Schools
+- Lectures in Schools

-• Podcasts
+- Podcasts
 {{< /section >}}

 {{< section type="cta" config="discord" >}}